sajya/sajya.github.io/source/docs/quickstart.md

 Route::rpc('/v1/endpoint', [TennisProcedure::class])->name('rpc.endpoint');
 ```

-> Note that the second argument we pass an array that contains only the necessary classes.
-Thus, in the future, we will be able to add a second version of our API, without conflicts.
+> Note that the second argument, we pass an array that contains only the necessary classes.
+Thus, in the future, we will add a second version of our API without conflicts.

 ## Starting a Local Server